 Faith No More

-using Funk, Rap, Metal and Hardcore, Billy Gould (bass), Chuck Moseley (vocals), Roddy Bottum (keyboards), Jim Martin (guitar) and Mike Bordin (drums) got together in 1979 to form Faith No More.
+using funk, rap, heavy metal and hardcore metal (metalcore), Billy Gould (bass), Chuck Moseley (vocals), Roddy Bottum (keyboards), Jim Martin (guitar) and Mike Bordin (drums) got together in 1979 to form Faith No More.
 They were not known by this name initially, however.
 Under the name Sharp Young Men, they recorded Quiet in Heaven/Song of Liberty, released in 1983 in Matt Wallace's parents' garage, where Wallace had set up and been running a recording studio along with Mike Morris, Billy Gould, Mike Bordin and Wade Worthington.
 Worthington left shortly thereafter.
 They then changed their name to Faith No Man for the release of the single, which featured two of the three songs, but hired Roddy Bottum to replace Worthington.
 Bottum, Gould and Bordin quit the band shortly after to form Faith No More.
 They chose the name to accentuate the fact that "The Man" (Mike Morris) was "No More".
 They didn't have any constant guitarists or vocalists until they eventually settled on Chuck Mosley in 1983 and later Jim Martin.

 It would take until 1985, however, before their eponymous debut on the indie 'Mordam' label arrived.
 We Care A Lot, an EP lifted from the album got the attention of 'Slash Records' who released the follow-up Introduce Yourself (1987).